srgchrksv/srgchrksv/README.md

-Hello, World! 👋

-I’m building 🛠️ sharing knowledge 📚 learning 🧠

-Areas of interest:
-- data pipelines ➡️
-- data analytics & science 🔍📊
-- webservices 🌐
-- cloud ☁️
+Computer programming admirer.
+Cloud computing enjoyer.
+Data alchemist on occasion.

-📩 Reach out to me on linkedin [www.linkedin.com/in/srgchrksv](https://www.linkedin.com/in/srgchrksv) if you need my help or want to build together 📩
+📩 Reach out to me on linkedin [www.linkedin.com/in/srgchrksv](https://www.linkedin.com/in/srgchrksv) 📩

 *p.s.
 Thats my new github profile, previous no longer in use: https://github.com/srjchsv* because I deleted recovery codes and all other options to restore the account.
-Be careful😄
+Be careful managing yours😄
 <!--
 **srgchrksv/srgchrksv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.